hallamlab/reMap/README.md

 ## Basic Description

-This repo contains an implementation of reMap (reMap (**re**labeling **M**etabolic pathway d**a**ta with grou**p**s)) a simple, and yet, generic framework, that performs relabeling examples to a different set of labels, characterized as pathway groups (or "bags"), where a group comprises with correlated pathways.
-To obtain groups, any models from [CBT](https://github.com/arbasher/cbt.git) package can be employed.
-After obtaining groups, reMap preforms relabeling by alternating between 1) assigning groups to each sample (or feed-forward) and 2) updating reMap's parameters (or feed-backward). reMap's effectiveness were evaluated on metabolic pathway prediction ( using [leADS](https://github.com/hallamlab/leADS.git)) where resulting performance metrics equaled or exceeded other prediction methods on organismal genomes with improved sensitivity score.
+This repo contains an implementation of reMap (**re**labeling **M**etabolic pathway d**a**ta with grou**p**s) a simple, and yet, generic framework, that performs relabeling examples to a different set of labels, characterized as pathway groups (or "bags"), where a group comprises with correlated pathways.
+To obtain groups, any models from [CHAP](https://github.com/hallamlab/chap.git) package can be employed.
+After obtaining groups, reMap preforms relabeling by alternating between 1) assigning groups to each sample (or feed-forward) and 2) updating reMap's parameters (or feed-backward). reMap's effectiveness were evaluated on metabolic pathway prediction (using [leADS](https://github.com/hallamlab/leADS.git)) where resulting performance metrics equaled or exceeded other prediction methods on organismal genomes with improved pathway prediction outcomes.

 See tutorials on the [GitHub wiki](https://github.com/hallamlab/reMap/wiki) page for more information and guidelines.